 Rather than the current method of broadcasting signals in all directions, cell base stations will determine the best route for transmitting each signal, even bouncing it off a building or other object when necessary to avoid interference with other signals.
 This method combined with replacing a few large cell towers in an area with an abundance of smaller base stations will enable even more users to communicate with precision.

 Smarter Homes and Cities

 A host of technologies collectively make 5G wireless service possible, and they will make innovations possible for the IoT, connecting even more aspects of our lives.
-With Sprint set for nationwide deployment of 5G this year, we soon will see some of these new products and services.
 We already may live in homes with connected appliances, remote thermostats, and scales that allow us to track heart health on our phones, but we have only scratched the surface of what’s possible.
 From greater network density to faster speed, 5G is paving the way for smarter homes, ones that promise greater security and convenience.

 When we step outside the home, we will see even more applications of this enhanced connectivity.
 Think about the sheer amount of time wasted sitting in traffic.
 Smart cities will be able to adapt to real-time traffic conditions, adjusting the wait time at red lights.
 By the time you arrive at work, your stress level and vehicle carbon emissions will both have been reduced by the improved commute.

 While government regulations largely will determine the future of autonomous vehicles, it’s clear that without the 5G network, widespread use would be hindered.
 The safe operation of self-driving cars demands reliable communication between vehicles and with infrastructure, as conditions on the road are always changing.
 Without a network that can meet these demands and sustain low latency, there would be too many risk factors for drivers and pedestrians.